zawhtetnaing10/Social-Media-App-Flutter/README.md

-# PADC-Social-Media-App
+# Social-Media-App-Flutter
-Social Media App to demonstrate components from Firebase
+Social Media App to demonstrate components from Firebase using Flutter